danielzt/sipstack/performance/README.md

 512.0  512.0  128.0   0.0   53760.0  12362.8   171008.0   27837.1   15488.0 15198.4 1920.0 1789.8   1992    1.435   0      0.000    1.435
 512.0  512.0  128.0   0.0   53760.0  13975.8   171008.0   27837.1   15488.0 15198.4 1920.0 1789.8   1992    1.435   0      0.000    1.435

+=== Jan 10 ====

+Tested against: 3336f19fa9a0ecc0e14afe55f38c7cd1a6cdbb50
+and against a unrelased pkts.io: c31cacf10d8c1608e91490202147313aeffbe0ea

+Pure UAS 5000 CPS was not an issue.
+Didn't really keep track of numbers but SIPp's numbers were perfect.
+Same for both UDP and TCP.
+Started to break down around 5500.

+For acting as a proxy (running proxy example 004) we could do 2000 CPS no problem (tcp & udp had the same results).
+2500 CPS was somewhat ok but started to break down.
+3000 CPS not a chance...
+I guess that is consistent with the pure UAS numbers since the UAS scenario is doing half the number of messages...

+Overall, pretty good.

+=== Jan 23 ===

+Running Proxy Example 005, which has Flow support.

+Pure UDP to UDP 1000 CPS was no issue.
+1500 CPS started to become an issue and 2000 not a chance.
+Need to do some profiling to see why the big diff.